nq001/nq001/README.md

 ### 👨‍💻 About Me

 I am a **Backend Engineer** based in Yemen, passionate about architecting, building, and optimizing robust server-side applications.
-As a recent Computer Science graduate from Hadhramaut University, I blend strong theoretical foundations with practical engineering skills to deliver scalable systems.
+As a recent Computer Science graduate from Hadhramaut University, I blend strong theoretical foundations with practical engineering skills to deliver highly scalable, production-ready systems.

 - 🔭 Currently crafting backends with **Node.js, NestJS & PostgreSQL**.
-- 🌱 Continually expanding my expertise in **Large Language Models (LLMs)**, AI agent workflows, and advanced system architecture.
+- 🧠 Deeply interested in integrating **Large Language Models (LLMs)**, AI agent workflows, and advanced system architectures into practical applications.
-- ⚙️ Focused on clean code, RESTful API design, database integrity, and concurrency control.
+- ⚙️ Focused on clean code, RESTful API design, database integrity, and Docker containerization.
-- 💬 Ask me about **Backend Development, Docker containerization, and SQL tuning**.
+- 💬 Ask me about **Backend Development, SQL tuning, and API architecture**.
 - 📫 Reach out to me: **[My Portfolio](https://naif.qubalee.com/)** or connect on **[LinkedIn](https://linkedin.com/in/naifalqubalee)**.

 ---